In-patient luxury rehab center in Thailand

 • Social withdrawal

-• Spending more time with other people who use drugs, neglecting family and old friends
+• Spending more time with other people who use drugs, neglecting family and friends

-• Spending a lot of money on buying drugs
+• Spending a lot of money to procure drugs

 • Failing to meet work or school obligations